Early Extensions For First-Rounders In The Fifth-Year Option Era

 2019 draft:

-Nearly a third of the players to sign early extensions were quarterbacks.
+Although Jordan Love signed a deal that extended his contract through 2024, the Packers starter’s new contract does not run beyond the point where his fifth-year option would have gone.
+Nearly a third of the players to sign early extensions have been quarterbacks.
 Tannehill, Watson and Wentz did not receive another extension from their respective teams, being traded before the respective contracts expired — in Watson’s case, before the new years even started.
-Highlighting the Vikings’ potential Jefferson issue, no first-round wideouts or tight ends have been fourth-year extension recipients in the option era.

 The 2014 draft saw a record 23 options exercised, but no member of the stellar first-round group — headlined by Aaron Donald, Khalil Mack and Zack Martin — saw a payday come until 2018.
 While Donald waited until Year 5, Rams also have shown a steady interest — both during and before Sean McVay‘s tenure — in extending first-rounders after three years.
-Their four such extensions leads the pack through 10 option-era offseasons.
+Their four such extensions lead the pack through 10 option-era offseasons.

-View Comments (5)
+View Comments (6)